Discovering Graph Generating Dependencies for Property Graph Profiling: Introduction

-Given these examples, it is clear that GGDs can express interesting information about the graph and be used for graph data.
-However, manually defining GGDs is time consuming and requires the knowledge of a data expert, therefore automatic discovery methods should be investigated.

-The task of automatic discovery of GGDs is even more challenging compared to other classes of dependencies for property graphs that are defined over a single graph pattern~\cite{Fan2019,Fan2020,Fan2022}.
-For discovering GGDs we also need to discover which graph patterns and attribute values are associated with each other.

-In this paper, we propose GGDMiner, a framework for automatic discovery of Graph Generating Dependencies (GGDs) for data profiling.
+However, manually defining GGDs is time consuming and requires the knowledge of a data expert.
+In this paper, we propose GGDMiner, a framework for automatic discovery of \emph{approximate} Graph Generating Dependencies (GGDs), GGDs that hold in most of the data with a certain degree of inconsistency.
 In particular, we focus on the task of data profiling by discovering a set of GGDs that can give an overview of the graph data.
-Even though GGDs have high expressive power and can be used for other applications such as rule prediction, entity resolution or data integration, the goal of GGDMiner in this paper is to discover a set of GGDs that can give initial information about the graph to the user.
-In ideal settings, a dataset is clean and all GGDs are fully satisfied.
-However, in real-world datasets this is mostly often not the case, therefore, in our work we focus on discovery of GGDs that holds for most of the data with a certain degree of inconsistency.
-We call such GGDs as \emph{approximate} GGDs.

-The GGDMiner framework consists of three main steps: (1) Pre-processing - this step serves as the preparation for the following steps in this method.
-This step includes sampling the graph according to the parts of the graph the user is most interested in and building indexes to assist in the process of discovering the similarity constraints in the next step.
-(2) Candidate Generation - in this step, we build a lattice to generate graph patterns and differential constraints that might be a source or target of a GGD.
-(3) GGD Extraction - In this step, we proposed a candidate index that verifies which candidates generated in the previous step can be paired to form a GGD that is interesting for describing the graph data.
+The GGDMiner framework consists of three main steps: (1) Pre-processing - builds indexes to assist in the process of discovering the similarity constraints in the next step.
+(2) Candidate Generation - mines graph patterns and differential constraints that might be a source or target of a GGD.
+(3) GGD Extraction - verifies which candidates generated in the previous step can be paired to form a GGD that is interesting for describing the graph data.
 We give more details about the general framework and each step in \Cref{sec:ggdminer}.

 To scale to more complex graphs, in GGDMiner we use a factorized representation of each candidate called Answer Graph~\cite{answergraph}.
-The answer graph was previously proposed for evaluating graph pattern queries and to the best of our knowledge our work is the first time answer graphs is used in the scenario of discovery of constraints.
-The factorised representation of answer graph allows us to operate on the matches of each graph pattern without defactorizing it to a table-like representation.
+The answer graph was previously proposed for evaluating graph pattern queries and to the best of our knowledge, our work is the first time the Answer Graph method is used in the scenario of discovery of constraints.
+The factorized representation of Answer Graph allows us to operate on the matches of each graph pattern without defactorizing it to a table-like representation.